 This customer segment in principle contains claims relating to residential properties and where less than 50% of the customers' income is generated by property-related activities.
 This customer segment is shown in the PPU.

 The creditworthiness of claims in this customer segment is evaluated using an expert-based classification procedure (decision matrix).

-7. Retail business PostFinance
+7. Investments